trezzuri/erpnext-docs/docs/pt/accounts/sales-invoice.md

 ### 3.7 The Items table

->
-> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in SOMA.
+> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in ERPNext.
 [Learn more here](/docs/pt/accounts/articles/immutable-ledger-in-erpnext).
->
->
->

 * **Update Stock**